cjneely10/cjneely10.github.io/_posts/2019-09-06-MetaSanity-Demo-Running-FuncSanity.md

 --db = 2
 --ncpu = 1</code></pre>

 As before, I will now edit this configuration file to match the specifications of my system.
-For this analysis, I am not interested in predicting protein domains.
+For this analysis, I am not interested in predicting protein domains, so I will leave InterProScan commented out.

 The `FuncSanity.ini` config file currently has SignalP commented out, so I will uncomment this section by removing the `#` characters preceding the two SignalP lines.
 I am also interested in predicting extracellularity, so I will also remove the `#` characters that precede the two PSORTb lines.

-InterProScan is set an an optional program and thus its section is already commented out by default.

 I will raise the thread count on each applicable program to better match my system, but no other flags need to be changed.